TetianaVeremchuk/family-tree-app/README.md

 3. Sync the database schema:
    `npm run db:sync`

+4. Build the backend:
+   `npm run build`

-4. Start the backend server:
+5. Start the backend server:
    `npm start`

+The server will run on http://localhost:5000.

 ### Frontend
 1. Navigate to the frontend directory: